 When you were younger, did your parents do anything in particular to boost your maths skills or financial education?

-My parents both come from working class backgrounds in hard working families so I was taught the value of money since I was little.
-They used to give me and my brother weekly pocket money which is probably where I first learnt to budget.
+My parents both come from working-class backgrounds in hard-working families so I was taught the value of money since I was little.
+They used to give me and my brother weekly pocket money which is probably where I first learned to budget.

 Since I was 15 I’ve always worked too, my first job was in a sandwich shop where I’d earn £25 for a day’s work every Saturday.